y3g0r/scroll/README.md

 ### Cross-Browser Support

-Scroll works on both Firefox and Chrome-based browsers using Manifest V3.
+Scroll works on both Firefox and Chrome-based browsers using a unified Manifest V3 configuration.
 The extension uses browser-native screenshot APIs and requires no external dependencies or libraries.

-### Why Two Manifest Files?

-Different browsers implement Manifest V3 differently - Firefox uses event-driven background scripts while Chrome-based browsers use service workers.
-The extension code itself is fully cross-browser compatible; only the manifest configuration differs.
+Chrome ignores Firefox-specific settings (like `browser_specific_settings`), while modern Firefox (109+) now supports the same `service_worker` background script format as Chrome, allowing us to use a single manifest.json for both browsers.

 ## License